-At TCPWave, we understand the challenges shown below and we have an enterprise grade cloud DNS solution that leverages the Cloud DNS provider’s DNS service for external DNS instead of deploying compute nodes in the cloud to serve external DNS.
+At TCPWave, we understand the challenges shown below.More specifically, we have an enterprise grade cloud DNS solution that leverages the Cloud DNS provider’s DNS service for external DNS instead of deploying compute nodes in the cloud to serve external DNS.

 Cloud Computing is out of its infancy and enterprises have embraced it for its cost effectiveness and the agility that it brings to the IT.
-Cloud computing helps reduce the server footprint in the data centers and leverage the services from the cloud providers.
+Cloud computing helps reduce the server footprint in the data centers and the leverage that the services from the cloud providers.
 Using the cloud model, enterprises can build fast and pay for the resources based on usage.
 Extending the data centers into the cloud reduces operating expenses in the enterprises and it makes a traditional system administrator’s activity redundant.
-The time taken to bring up a compute node with the desired software is performed in a matter of a few minutes in the cloud versus days/weeks in the customer owned data center with a traditional system administrator building a server from scratch.
+The time taken to bring up a compute node with the desired software is performed in a matter of a few minutes in the cloud.
+The days/weeks in the customer owned data center with a traditional system administrator building a server from scratch are rendered pointless in comparison.
 Similarly, provisioning networks, subnets, ACLs and tasks associated with storage provisioning and allocation are simplified by embracing the cloud provider’s model.

-As enterprises extend their data centers into multiple clouds and as the demands for resources in the compute, network and storage space exponentially increase, the DNS administrators find it challenging to catch up with the rapid demand and to keep up with the pace.
-In addition to this, if the data center is extended into multiple Virtual Private Clouds (VPCs) such as a mixture of Amazon’s AWS, Google, Rackspace and Microsoft’s Azure, it becomes challenging to manage DNS records in each VPC and constantly update the central DNS database.
+As enterprises extend their data centers into multiple clouds and increase the demands for resources in the compute, network and storage space exponentially increase.
+The DNS administrators find it challenging to catch up with the rapid demand and to keep up with the pace.
+In addition to this, if the data center is extended into multiple Virtual Private Clouds (VPCs) such as a mixture of Amazon’s AWS, Google, Rackspace and Microsoft’s Azure.
+This mixture becomes challenging when it comes to managing DNS records in each VPC and constantly updating the central DNS database.
 The traditional IPAMs do not understand these DNS challenges in the cloud.